Jesse B. Oldendorf: World War II

-This would have tragic results for the 1st Marines' beach assault on Peleliu because the white coral outcropping designated as "the Point" was left virtually untouched despite Lieutenant Colonel Lewis "Chesty" Puller, commander of the 1st Marines, specific request to Oldendorf's staff to target it in the Navy's bombardment.
+This would have tragic results for the 1st Marines' beach assault on Peleliu because the white coral outcropping designated as "the Point" was left virtually untouched despite the specific request that Lieutenant Colonel Lewis "Chesty" Puller, commander of the 1st Marines, made to Oldendorf's staff to target it in the Navy's bombardment.
 "The Point" commanded the heights 30 feet above the north end of White Beach 1 on which the 1st Marines landed and was considered by Puller to be a potential defensive strongpoint too obvious for the Japanese to overlook.
 The result of not sufficiently reducing "the Point" was a bloodbath.
-Over 500 men were lost, roughly one-sixth of its regimental strength, on the D-Day White Beach assault on Peleliu and the entire beachhead was in danger of collapsing.
+Over 500 men were lost, roughly one-sixth of its regimental strength, on the D-Day White Beach assault on Peleliu, and the entire beachhead was in danger of collapsing.
 It was only by the heroism of the Marines that "the Point" was taken.
-After the war when asked about Pelilieu, Oldendorf commented that "If military leaders-and that includes Navy brass-were gifted with the same accuracy of foresight that they are with hindsight, then the assault of Peleliu should never have been attempted."
+After the war when asked about Pelilieu, Oldendorf commented that "If military leaders – and that includes Navy brass – were gifted with the same accuracy of foresight that they are with hindsight, then the assault of Peleliu should never have been attempted."

 On 24 October 1944, Oldendorf was the commander of Task Group 77.2 at the Battle of Surigao Strait.
-Oldendorf who was aboard his flagship USS Louisville which led the defeat of the Japanese Southern Force.
+From aboard his flagship USS Louisville he led the defeat of the Japanese Southern Force.
 He deployed his powerful force of battleships and cruisers in a classic battle line formation across the Surigao Strait, crossing the T of his opponent.
 The Japanese battleships Fusō and Yamashiro were sunk, and Vice Admiral Shoji Nishimura was killed.
 Oldendorf's action prevented the Japanese from bringing their battle fleet into Surigao Strait and attacking the beachheads on Leyte Island.
 He later explained his tactics to the New York Times: "My theory was that of the old-time gambler: Never give a sucker a chance."
 For this action, Oldendorf was awarded the Navy Cross.
 In 1959 Admiral Oldendorf provided commentary on his planning for the battle: